syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

 # Split task in Blazor Gantt Chart component

 In [Blazor Gantt Chart](https://www.syncfusion.com/blazor-components/blazor-gantt-chart), The split task feature allows you to split a task or interrupt the work during planned or unforeseen circumstances.
 It makes the view dynamic and interactive, improving the visualization of the project taskbar.
-You can split a task into as many sections as needed, and this feature works in both project and resource views.
+The split portions of a taskbar in the Gantt Chart are called **segments**.
+You can both split and merge multiple segments within a particular taskbar.
+This feature enables detailed and flexible management of task durations in the Gantt Chart.
+This feature works in both project and resource views.

-## Split task
+## Mapping segment fields

-To enable the split task feature using the [GanttSegmentFields](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html) in the [SfGantt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html) chart, you can utilize its properties such as [PrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_PrimaryKey), [ForeignKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_ForeignKey), [StartDate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_StartDate), [EndDate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_EndDate), [Duration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_Duration), [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_DataSource), and the [SegmentChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_SegmentChanging) event.
+To enable the split task feature using the [GanttSegmentFields](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html) in the [SfGantt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html) chart, you can utilize its properties such as [PrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_PrimaryKey), [ForeignKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_ForeignKey), [StartDate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_StartDate), [EndDate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_EndDate), [Duration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_Duration), [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_DataSource).
 Additionally, ensure that the `DataManager` support is provided in `GanttSegmentFields`.
-Public methods like [MergeTaskAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_MergeTaskAsync) and [SplitTaskAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_SplitTaskAsync) are also made available for your use.

-The segment collection is also supported for `ExpandoObject`, `DynamicObject`, and adaptors as a way to initialize the segments collection in the Gantt Chart.
-For a demonstration, you can refer to the provided demo [link](https://blazor.syncfusion.com/demos/gantt-chart/split-tasks?theme=fluent).

-### Split task dynamically
+### Interaction modes for split and merge task

   `Dialog`: The Segments tab includes a mandatory start date.
 The inclusion of either duration or end date is optional, and this behavior is based on the mapping in the `GanttSegmentFields` component.

-  `Context menu`: If the `GanttSegmentFields` component is mapped and the [EnableContextMenu](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableContextMenu) property is enabled, the context menu will include the `Split Task` item.
+  `Context menu`: If the `GanttSegmentFields` component is mapped and the [EnableContextMenu](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableContextMenu) property is enabled, the context menu will include the `Split Task` and `Merge Task` items.

-  `SplitTaskAsync`: The `SplitTaskAsync` method is utilized when the GanttSegmentFields component is mapped.
-This method enables the splitting of a specific taskbar based on the provided task ID and dates.
-For comprehensive details on how to employ this method, please refer to the [SplitTaskAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_SplitTaskAsync) method.

-### Merge task dynamically

-  The split task can be merged through two methods.
-Firstly, you can use the `Merge Task` item available in the context menu.
-Alternatively, you can use the dialog to merge task by intuitively dragging the segments together in the user interface.

-  `MergeTaskAsync`: To merge specific segments in the Gantt chart, use the `MergeTaskAsync` method when the `GanttSegmentFields` component is mapped.
-This method allows you to combine segments based on the provided task ID and index values.
-It's important to note that the index values start from 0.
-For detailed guidance on utilizing this method, refer to the [MergeTaskAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_MergeTaskAsync) method.
+  You can split any taskbar by first opening the context menu within the taskbar.
+To merge taskbars, click the specific taskbar and choose the merge action either to the right or left.

+  `Method`: You can split any taskbar using the [SplitTaskAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_SplitTaskAsync) method and merge any taskbar using the [MergeTaskAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_MergeTaskAsync) method.

 ```cshtml
 @using Syncfusion.Blazor.Gantt